knylbyte/tuliprox/README.md

 - renew expired accounts first (based on `exp_date`)
 - otherwise create a new alias account and persist it

+**Important!** Panel api accounts are not considering unlimited provider access!

 The API is configured generically via predefined query parameters; only `type: m3u` is supported.

 Use the literal value `auto` to fill sensitive values at runtime: